Bandit algorithms to emulate human decision making using probabilistic distortions: K-armed bandit models

-The classic objective is to play (or pull) the arm whose expected cost is the least.
-In this paper, we take a different approach inspired by non-expected utility (EU) approaches and use the weight distorted-cost $\mu_k$ as the performance criterion for any arm $k$.
-The latter quantity, defined in \eqref{eq:cpt-intro}, can be seen to be equivalent to the following:
+In each round $m=1,\ldots,n$, the algorithm pulls an arm $I_m \in \A = \{1,\ldots,K\}$ and obtains a sample reward from the distribution $F_{I_m}$ of arm $I_m$.
+The classic objective is to play (or pull) the arm whose expected reward is the highest.
+In this paper, we take a different approach inspired by non-expected utility models and use the weight distorted-reward $\mu_k$ as the performance criterion for any arm $k$.